jakesower/arcgis-rb/README.md

 ### Testing

-arcgis-rb uses RSpec for tests.
+arcgis-ruby uses RSpec for tests.
 First copy @config.yml.example@ to @config.yml@ and modify the username and password.
 Then from the command line run:

     $ rspec

-If your arcgis online user is a public user, i.e. not allowed to create groups or publish items, then run:

-    $ rspec --tag ~@privileged

-This will skip tests that require publisher access.

 ## Requirements